DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 ## Step 6 - Create another module from Notebook

-Although Notebook is a good place for iterative and experimental data science, it is not quite readable and mainable when project gets big and complicated.
+Although Notebook is a good place for interactive and experimental data science, it is not quite readable and maintainable in production once project gets big and complicated.
 EDDiE allows you to use chunks of ad-hoc code in Notebook to generate modules and build a scalable and deployable data pipeline easily.

 To create another module, click on `Add Module`, choose `Module` type, select first module `proj.newFile.input` as dependency and click on `Create`.